Knowledge Summit 2

-The second edition of the Indo-French Knowledge Summit dedicated to Higher Education, Research and Innovation concluded today at Université de Lyon in France.
+The 2nd edition of the Indo-French Knowledge Summit dedicated to Higher Education, Research and Innovation took place in October 2019 at the Université de Lyon in France.
 The Summit was organised by the Embassy of France in India, in partnership with the Université de Lyon, Campus France and emlyon business school, on the French side, the Ministry of Science and Technology and the Ministry of Human Resource Development (MHRD) on the Indian side.
 The event was inaugurated by Mrs Frédérique Vidal, Minister of Higher Education, Research and Innovation of France in presence of H. E. Mr. Vinay Mohan Kwatra, Ambassador of India to France.

 The first edition of Knowledge Summit was held in March 2018.
 It was organized on the occasion of the State visit of the President of the Republic in India and inaugurated by Mrs. Frédérique Vidal, Minister of Higher Education, Research and Innovation which helped to establish the roadmap for Franco-Indian cooperation for the coming years, in partnership with companies.